-In this semester the students will have the opportunity to develop skills and insight within the actual research area or, as another option, develop the competencies in entrepreneurship in a more practical way, supported by a team of supervisors.
-The course description gives strong requirements for developing the foundation of the business development process.
+In this semester the students have the opportunity of further developing skills and insight within the actual research area or, as another option, develop the competencies in entrepreneurship in a more practical way, supported by a team of supervisors.
+The course description gives a strong basis for further development of the business opportunity.
+The student can choose among continuing the track from 1st semester (entrepreneurship or deeper research activities), or change track to the other option.